vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <img src="/buy/images_zigbee/thermostat.avif" alt="Zigbee radiator thermostat" height="150px" style="margin-left:15px;float:right"/></a>

 With this radiator thermostat valve, it is possible to open and close the radiator in steps.\
-You can also schedule complete weeks in it what the temperature should be.
+You can also schedule a full week of target temperatures.

 {{imgBasket}}Zigbee smart radiator thermostat - Moes / Tuya
 <a href="https://s.click.aliexpress.com/e/_ongwmtx" target="_blank">(AliExpress)</a>